rmorshea/pybooster/README.md

 ## Providing Dependencies Concurrently

-Ninject does not execute async providers concurrently since doing so can add overhead to async function calls if it's unnecessary.
+PyBooster does not execute async providers concurrently since doing so can add overhead to async function calls if it's unnecessary.
 If you want to satisfy dependencies concurrently you can leverage the ability to provide [multiple dependencies](#providing-multiple-dependencies) at once.
 With that in mind, you can use `asyncio.gather` to run several async functions concurrently before